thowbikdustan/resume-uk/README.md

 # Resume Template

+### Note: This version of pdf has all the styling.
+But it cannot be read by any ATS because of the custom fonts added

 This is a standard resume template created in classic HTML and CSS for students appyling to UK jobs.

 If you are a good developer and have a coffee break time, feel free to edit the template to make it better and create a pull request.